Raul Gureden (Voiced by Go Inoue)

 Laliar (Voiced by Ryoko Nagata)

-- Demoted to Extra: Laliar was very active in Reversal, but is more or less something of a glorified Mission Control for his siblings in Original Generation Gaiden.
+- Demoted to Extra: Laliar was very active in Reversal, but is akin to a glorified Mission Control for his siblings in Original Generation Gaiden.
 While he does get into battle, it'd be for around just one or two scenarios.

 - Knight in Shining Armor: Always acts like this toward his homunculi siblings.
 It isn't unusual for him to hold off the heroes so Tis and Despinis can escape.